CshCyberhawks/SwoLib/README.md

 Instruction on how to add this library to your project can be found [here](https://jitpack.io/#CshCyberhawks/SwoLib).

 ### Documentation:
 The library is extensively documented with Dokka, a Kotlin-based improved version of JavaDoc.
 This is hosted [here](https://cshcyberhawks.github.io/SwoLib/) by GitHub Pages.
-An example demonstrating many of the libraries swerve drive related capabilities can also be found [here](https://github.com/CshCyberhawks/SwoLib/tree/main/Examples/SwerveBot)
+An example demonstrating many of the libraries swerve drive related capabilities can also be found [here](https://github.com/CshCyberhawks/SwoLib/tree/main/Examples/SwerveBot).
+This example exists in both Java and Kotlin.

 ## Features: